nodef/extra-googletts/README.md

 1. Install [Node.js], if not installed.
 2. Run `npm install -g extra-googletts` in [console].
+3. To install this as a package use `npm install extra-googletts`.
-3. [Enable API] for Google Cloud Text-to-Speech API.
+4. [Enable API] for Google Cloud Text-to-Speech API.
-4. [Setup authentication] with a service account.
+5. [Setup authentication] with a service account.
 <br>